bghammill/bghammill.github.io/ims-01-data/ims-01-lesson-02/index.md

-You have successfully completed Tutorial 2 in Section 1: Getting Started with Data.
+You have successfully completed this tutorial.

 What's next?